Garden Route Highlights + Addo with HotSpots2C

 I learned a lot about elephants’ lives during my visit to Buffelsdrift Game Lodge and my love for those creatures increased even more.

-From Outdshoorn to Cape Town is around 400 km, and we left the city via Meiringspoort, a beautiful road that weaves its way through the steep-walled and sandstone layers of the Cape Fold Mountains.
+From Oudtshoorn to Cape Town is around 400 km, and we left the city via Meiringspoort, a beautiful road that weaves its way through the steep-walled and sandstone layers of the Cape Fold Mountains.

 Our next destination was Boplaas, a family vineyard in operation since 1880.